 Some say that emails are old-school.
 Some expect emails to die soon.
-Some are annoyed every time they get another marketing stuff in their inbox.
+Some are annoyed every time they get another marketing email in their inbox.

-Hate them or love them, emails are live and kicking and email marketing is one of the biggest ROI drivers in the hood.
+Hate them or love them, emails are alive and kicking!
+Email marketing is one of the biggest ROI drivers in the hood.
 In addition, emails can be even more cutting-edge and dynamic than any other marketing channel.
-Yeah, they can.